MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 15/02-MiniLab_Register_App.md

 # Mini-lab: Register an app with the Microsoft Identity platform

-In this demo you'll learn how to perform the following actions:
+In this mini-lab you'll learn how to perform the following actions:

 * Register an application with the Microsoft identity platform

 ## Prerequisites

-This demo is performed in the Azure Portal.
+This mini-lab is performed in the Azure Portal.

 ### Login to the Azure Portal

-1. Login to the portal: [https://portal.azure.com](https://portal.azure.com)
+1. Sign in to the Azure portal at [https://portal.azure.com](https://portal.azure.com/).

 ## Register a new application